murriel/write.murrielgrace.com/c/_posts/2017-02-15-jekyll-now.md

 {% endhighlight %}

 *Footnotes:* The shortcuts and details above were compiled from various Jekyll and theme reference guides.
+Here's a cool look at the evolution of GitHub pages: https://blog.github.com/2015-04-27-eight-lessons-learned-hacking-on-github-pages-for-six-months/